HMI Hotel Group

-Established in 1966, HMI Hotel Group owns and operates 46 properties across Japan.
-Under the principle (Life is a Journey), HMI Hotels are divided into 7 brands: Creston,Crown Palais, Seapark & Greenpark Resorts, HMI Ryokans, Hotel Wellness, Top Wellness and Pearl City Hotel.
+HMI Hotel Group, established in 1966, owns and operates 46 properties across Japan.
+Under the principle (Life is a Journey), HMI Hotels are divided into 7 brands: Creston, Crown Palais, Seapark & Greenpark Resorts, HMI Ryokans, Hotel Wellness, Top Wellness and Pearl City Hotel.
 With over 10 million guests each year, HMI Hotel Group is the 8th largest hotel chain in Japan.
 It is headed by Ryuko Hira, with its headquarters in Nihombashi, Tokyo, Japan.

-Brands operating under HMI
+Brands under HMI

 There are Seven sub-brands that are presently existing under the HMI group.
 These hotels are categorized based on the facilities they offer.